 Note: This tutorial assumes you already have the ISO file.
 If you don’t have the ISO file, you can download it from the developer website.
-Also, make sure that the USB drive you are using is at least 8 GB and has no important data in it.
+SourceForge is a leading reliable repository of such ISO files.
+Also, make sure the USB drive you are using is at least 8 GB and that it has no important data in it.

-1. First, download Rufus if you haven’t already.
+1. Download Rufus if you haven’t already.
+Scroll down the page to where you can select the latest updated links or any older versions.
 Along with a regular installer, Rufus also comes in a portable variant.
 Download the portable version if you don’t want to install Rufus on your system.
-In my case I’ve downloaded the portable version.
-After downloading, install and open Rufus.
+In this case, I downloaded the portable version.
+After downloading the .exe file, install and open Rufus.

 2. Plug in the USB drive, and you will instantly see it in the top drop-down menu.
 Once you see the drive, click on the “Select” button.

-3. In the Browse window go to where you’ve stored your ISO file, select it, and click on the “Open” button.
-In my case, as I wanted to create an Ubuntu bootable USB drive, I selected the Ubuntu ISO.
-You can choose the ISO of your choice.
+3. On the Browse window menu, locate the folder where you’ve stored your ISO file.
+Select it and click on the “Open” button.
+In this case, as I wanted to create a Linux Lite bootable USB drive, I chose the ISO.

-4. (Optional) If you want to, click on the little “Tick” icon next to the “Boot Selection” drop-down menu to compute and see the MD5, SHA1, and SHA256 checksums of the ISO file.
-This is useful to verify if the ISO file has been tampered with in any way.
-Remember how Linux Mint editions are compromised?
+4. (Optional) Click on the little “Check” icon next to the “Boot Selection” drop-down menu to compute and see the MD5, SHA1, and SHA256 checksums of the ISO file.
+This is used to verify whether the ISO file was tampered with previously.

 5. Select “MBR” from the Partition Scheme drop-down menu and “BIOS or UEFI” from the Target System drop-down menu.
 If you are trying to use this bootable USB drive on an old system, select the “Add fixes for old BIOSes” checkbox under the “Advanced Drive Properties” section.

-6. (Optional) You can change the USB drive name using the “Volume Label” field.
-Additionally, under “Advanced Format Options” make sure that the “Quick Format” checkbox is selected.
-As the name implies, Quick Format formats the drive quicker by skipping the check for bad sectors.
+6. (Optional) Change the USB drive name using the “Volume Label” field.
+Additionally, under “Advanced Format Options,” make sure the “Quick Format” checkbox is selected.
+As the name implies, Quick Format formats the drive quickly by skipping the check for bad sectors.

 7. Click on the “Start” button.

 8. Depending on the ISO file, Rufus may prompt you to download additional files.
 For instance, to create a bootable Ubuntu drive, Rufus prompts you to download the newer version of Syslinux.
-Just click on the “Yes” button, and Rufus will take care of everything.
+Click on the “Yes” button, and Rufus will take care of everything.

-9. In the next prompt, select the recommended “Write in ISO image mode” option, and click on the “OK” button.
-You might also see a drive format warning – click on the “OK” button.
+9. In the next prompt, select the recommended “Write in ISO image mode” option and click on the “OK” button.
+You may also see a drive format warning – click on the “OK” button.

-10. As soon as you click on the button, Rufus starts to create the bootable USB drive.
-Depending on your USB drive, it can take a few minutes to complete the creation process.
+11. As soon as you click on the button, Rufus starts to create the bootable USB drive.
+Depending on your USB drive, it can take a few seconds or minutes to complete the creation process.

-11. Once completed, you will not see a completion message but will hear a completion sound, and the progress bar will turn fully green.
+12. Once done, you will not see a completion message but will hear a completion sound, and the progress bar will turn fully green.